Like Water for Chocolate (film): Plot

-Back at the ranch, a group of bandits invade the property, rape Chencha and kill Elena by pushing her off a cliff.
+Back at the ranch, several bandits invade the property, rape Chencha, and push Elena off a cliff.
 Tita and Doctor Brown return to the ranch to prepare Elena's funeral.
 While dressing Elena's body, Tita discovers the locket and jewelry box containing the picture of Elena's lover.
-Tita’s rite of incorporation occurs when she returns back to the ranch with her new found freedom from Elena, where she discovers the locket her mother had been hiding, which contained pictures of another man.
 Pedro and Rosaura, now pregnant again, return for Elena's funeral, and Rosaura's water breaks.
-Rosaura has a difficult labor but gives birth to a healthy baby girl named Esperanza.
-However, Esperanza refuses to be fed by Rosaura, so Tita once again takes on the duties of nursing.
-Due to complications in childbirth, Rosaura is no longer able to bear children.
+Rosaura has a difficult labor, but gives birth to a healthy baby girl named Esperanza.
+Esperanza refuses to be fed by Rosaura, so Tita once again takes on the duties of nursing.
+Due to complications in childbirth, Rosaura becomes infertile.
 To Tita and Pedro's dismay, Rosaura imposes the family tradition on Esperanza.
 Upon finding out about Tita's engagement to Doctor Brown, Pedro becomes jealous, and he sneaks into Tita's room to have sex with her.

-During a large social dinner Gertrudis, now a military General, returns to the ranch with Juan Alejandrez, now her husband, along with their squad.
-Due to her guilt Tita begins to have illusions of Elena chastising her for sleeping with Pedro.
+During a large social dinner, Gertrudis, now a military general, returns to the ranch with Juan Alejandrez, now her husband, along with their squad.
+Feeling guilty, Tita begins to have illusions of Elena chastising her for sleeping with Pedro.
 Tita suspects that she is pregnant with Pedro's child, and tells Gertrudis her concerns.
 Gertrudis advises Tita to tell Pedro.
-Gertrudis reminds Tita that the love she and Pedro share is true and that Rosaura's feelings are irrelevant because she knew that Tita was in love with Pedro but married him anyway.
+Gertrudis reminds Tita that the love Pedro and she share is true, and that Rosaura's feelings are irrelevant because she knew that Tita was in love with Pedro, but married him anyway.
 Tita is once again confronted with an illusion of Elena berating her.
-This time Tita stands up to Elena, confronting her about her affair and then banishing her.
+This time, Tita stands up to Elena, confronting her about her affair and then banishing her.
 While singing up to Tita's window with Juan, Pedro catches on fire.
 Tita treats Pedro's wounds until Doctor Brown shows up.
-Pedro, still jealous of Tita's engagement with Doctor Brown, wants her to break it off and threatens to tell Doctor Brown about their one-night stand and her pregnancy.
-Tita tells Pedro she's not pregnant; it was a false alarm.
-However, out of guilt, Tita tells Doctor Brown of her infidelity and apologizes for hurting him.
-Doctor Brown accepts her apology and states that he still wants to be with her, but he will accept whatever decision she makes of their relationship.
+Pedro, still jealous of Tita's engagement to Doctor Brown, wants her to break it off, and threatens to tell Doctor Brown about their one-night stand and her pregnancy.
+Tita tells Pedro she is not pregnant; it was a false alarm.
+From guilt, though, Tita tells Doctor Brown of her infidelity and apologizes for hurting him.
+Doctor Brown accepts her apology and states that he still wants to be with her, but will accept whatever decision she makes of their relationship.
 Rosaura confronts Tita about her relationship with Pedro.
 Rosaura threatens to kick Tita off the ranch if she goes anywhere near her daughter Esperanza, and dictates that Esperanza will never marry per family tradition.